RomanKoshkin/TFC/README.md

 # 🔥Experiment 2: Cross-Subject Transfer

-Fine-tune the feature extractor on all subjects except one held out, test on the held out one.
+Fine-tune the feature extractor on all subjects in the target dataset except one held out, test on the held out one.

 - `targetDsName = 'BNCI001-2014.pt'`
 - `pretrain_dataset`: all datasets but the `targetDsName`